Consumer medicine information

 How much is given

-If you are about to be started on any new medicine, remind your doctor and pharmacist that you have been given Narcan Injection.
+If you are about to be started on any new medicine, remind your doctor and healthcare professional that you have been given Narcan® Injection.

-Tell any other doctors, dentists, and pharmacists who treat you that you have been given Narcan Injection.
+Tell any other doctors or dentists, who treat you that you have been given Narcan® Injection.

-If you are going to have surgery, tell the surgeon or anaesthetist that you have been given Narcan Injection.
-It may affect other medicines used during the surgery.
+If you are going to have surgery, tell the surgeon or anaesthetist that you have been given Narcan® Injection.
+It may affect other medicines used during surgery.

 If you are about to have any blood tests, tell your doctor that you are being given this medicine.
 It may interfere with the results of some tests.

-If you are on a salt restricted diet, tell you doctor that you are taking this medicine.
+If you are on a salt restricted diet, tell your doctor that you are taking this medicine.
 Your diet may need to be changed.

-Do not drive or operate machinery for at least 24 hours (1 day) after you have been given Narcan Injection.
+Do not drive or operate machinery after you have been given Narcan® Injection for at least 24 hours (1 day).

 Do not drink alcohol while you are being given this medicine.